Celebrate Haiti's rich culture at Big Night

 The event--held every third Friday--will feature Haiti’s most popular amour singer, Alan Cave whose known for crooning romantic ballads in French and Creole.
 In between Cave's sets, guests will enjoy DJ Mack of Mizikpam.com on the 1s and 2s.

 Big Night in Little Haiti is scheduled for FEBRUARY 21, 6-10 P.M.

 Couples can partake in the venue’s art exhibit, Shades of Black II: Colorization of the Americas that gives a multitude of images set against the shade, black.
-Curated by Marie Vickles and photographer Carl Juste, the collection of works draws from political, social and cultural challenges facing the global African diaspora.
+The collection of works draws from political, social and cultural challenges facing the global African diaspora.
+It's curated by Marie Vickles and photographer Carl Juste.